grantdelozier/TopoCluster/README.md

 TopoCluster
 ===========

-A geostatistical based approach to doing Toponym Resolution
+A geostatistical based approach to describing lexical variation and performing  Toponym Resolution.